Honours

 E. Rhetoric: ENGL 307-311

-Each course will be classed into one of the groups A-E in any given year, depending on the topic covered.
-Please see an advisor if you want ENGL 326 or ENGL 489 to count as satisfying group A-E requirements.
+Note: Topics in ENGL 326 and ENGL 489 vary.
+In any year, each course will be classed into a Group depending on the topic covered in that specific year; please see an Honours Advisor if you want ENGL 326 or ENGL 489 to count as satisfying Group A-E requirements.

 6 credits of one of the following options: